ahakola/qwsv/README.md

 ### Score counting

-By default player's get 1 point for every kill they make and 10 points for every cap made by a team member.
+By default player's get 1 point for every kill they make and 10 points for every cap made by a team.
 Team's score is calculated combining team's frag counts and adding 10 points for every cap.

 In clan matches sometimes you play so called *Caps Only* or *Team Frags* -format.
 This makes each player's frag count equal to the number of points his/her team has.
 In *Team Frags*-mode, frags for killing enemies are not counted towards the team's total score, and only the points from caps matter.

 `localinfo t on` or `localinfo t off`

 `localinfo teamfrags on` or `localinfo teamfrags off`

 There is also 3rd mode called *Full Team Scores* where points are calculated like in default way, but each player's frag count is equal to the number of points his/her team has.

 `localinfo fts on` or `localinfo fts off`

 `localinfo fullteamscore on` or `localinfo fullteamscore off`